ThomasJazz/contact-manager/README.md

 - Users can schedule e-mails to be sent out to their distribution lists

 # Stack Notes

 ## Spring Boot & Maven
 - Spring Boot offers sooooo many features that I've had to implement in my own custom `dotnet` libraries
+- Not sure how to
-- Auto-JSON serialization is very nice
+- Auto-JSON serialization for returns is very nice, but Deserializing from JSON -> CustomObjectType seems more difficult/not as built int?
+    - I think there must be an easy way to do this since they auto-serialize returns, but as of 5/30 I have not found a 1-line solution for this (looking for `JsonConvert.Deserialize` equivalent)
 - Java String interpolation sucks (it doesn't exist)
 - The project build/WebServer launch appears to be magnitudes faster than building and running an Azure Functions host
     - Could be partially due to my personal computer being much faster than my work laptop